constantin2810/Milestone-Project/README.md

     -   #### Typography
         -   The Roboto font is the main font used throughout the whole website.
     -   #### Imagery
         -   Imagery is important.
-The large, background image is designed to be striking and catch the user's attention.
+The large, background image is designed to be striking and catch the user's attention.Imagery was sourced from the website [Pexels](https://www.pexels.com/)
+    -   #### Favicon
+        -   I used the [Freefavicon](https://www.freefavicon.com/) website for the favicon icon.

 ## Features